15 Best Dumbbell Rear Delt Exercises (With Workout Routine)

 5. Squeeze your shoulder blades together at the top of the movement.

-6. Lower the dumbbells back down to the starting position.
+6. Lower the dumbbells back.

 Tips